luyzim/mesa/docs/envvars.rst

    ``nocmask``
       Disable AA compression and fast AA clear ``use_tgsi``
-      Request TGSI shaders from the state tracker ``notcl``
+      Request TGSI shaders from the state tracker.
+This only works for state trackers that support emitting TGSI, so is currently only useful for nine.
+      This flag has no effect for OpenGL or OpenGL ES.
+   ``notcl``
       Disable hardware accelerated Transform/Clip/Lighting